Snapchat/KeyDB-docs/docs/config-file.md

 #
 # Note that if the AOF file will be found to be corrupted in the middle
 # the server will still exit with an error.
 This option only applies when
-# Redis will try to read more data from the AOF file but not enough bytes
+# KeyDB will try to read more data from the AOF file but not enough bytes
 # will be found.
 aof-load-truncated yes

-# When rewriting the AOF file, Redis is able to use an RDB preamble in the
+# When rewriting the AOF file, KeyDB is able to use an RDB preamble in the
 # AOF file for faster rewrites and recoveries.
 When this option is turned
 # on the rewritten AOF file is composed of two different stanzas:
 #
 #   [RDB file][AOF tail]
 #
-# When loading Redis recognizes that the AOF file starts with the "REDIS"
+# When loading KeyDB recognizes that the AOF file starts with the "REDIS"
 # string and loads the prefixed RDB file, and continues loading the AOF
 # tail.
 aof-use-rdb-preamble yes